stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 ## Content Delivery Networks (CDN)

-Content Delivery Networks make your content more globally available through points of presence around the world.
-These servics are designed to just proxy HTTPS, so configuring these services for C2 redirection just involves setting the backend C2 service in the CDN configuration.
-These CDN services are also designed to cache, which will cause a problem for C2 HTTP communication, so you need to make sure you disable caching.
+Content Delivery Networks make your content more globally available using points of presence around the world.
+These services are designed to make generic websites more available, so configuring these services for C2 redirection just involves setting the backend C2 service in the CDN configuration.
+Be aware that these CDN services are also biased towards caching content, which will cause a problem for C2 HTTP communication, so you need to make sure you disable caching to work around this.

 **[AWS CloudFront](/2023/08/30/aws-service-C2-forwarding.html#cloudfront-distribution-forwarding)**